juaml/junifer/main/_sources/extending/datagrabber.rst.txt

 Option B: Extending from BaseDataGrabber
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While we could not think of a use case in which the pattern-based data grabber would not be suitable, it is still possible to create a datagrabber extending from the :py:class:`~junifer.datagrabber.base.BaseDataGrabber` class.
+While we could not think of a use case in which the pattern-based datagrabber would not be suitable, it is still possible to create a datagrabber extending from the :class:`.BaseDataGrabber` class.

-In order to create a datagrabber extending from :py:class:`~junifer.datagrabber.base.BaseDataGrabber`, we need to implement the following methods:
+In order to create a datagrabber extending from :class:`.BaseDataGrabber`, we need to implement the following methods:

 - ``get_item``: to get a single item from the dataset.
 - ``get_elements``: to get the list of all elements present in the dataset
 - ``get_element_keys``: to get the keys of the elements in the dataset.

 .. note::

    The ``__init__`` method could also be implemented, but it is not mandatory.
-This is required if the datagrabber requires any parameter.
+   This is required if the datagrabber requires any extra parameter.

 We will now implement our BIDS example with this method.

 The first method, ``get_item``, needs to obtain a single item from the dataset.
 Since this dataset requires two variables, ``subject`` and ``session``, we will use them as parameters of ``get_item``:

 .. code-block:: python

-   def get_item(self, subject, session):
+   def get_item(self, subject: str, session: str) -> dict[str, str]:
       out = {
          "T1w": f"{subject}/{session}/anat/{subject}_{session}_T1w.nii.gz",
          "BOLD": f"{subject}/{session}/func/{subject}_{session}_task-rest_bold.nii.gz",